snekbeater/scrambpy/README.md

 - Have a gallery with images showing no sign of a second meaning and distribute the patch images separatly.
 - Use as End-to-End-Encryption E2EE method for websites, messaging systems, chats, email, etc.
 - Image Hosts / Websites / Chat & Messaging services are left unaware of image content
 - Prevent and circumvent automated scanning / image hashing / photo hashing and machine learning / AI recognition of images.
 Scrambpy helps bringing back the effort of scanning and analysing images to a manual and thus expensive, labor intensive level.
-It thus helps to prevent mass survillance.
+It thus helps to prevent mass surveillance.

 ## Main Features
 - Scramb.py can scramble images *regions*.
 So you can e.g. scramble only the face of a person.